Meet the Faculty

 Program & Outreach Coordinator, Music Theory, Aural Skills, Music Appreciation, Fundamentals of Music Theory, Survey of Music Business

-Townes Osborn Miller, Instructor of Music, has also served on the faculties of Kansas
+Townes Osborn Miller, Associate Professor of Music, has also served on the faculties

-City Kansas Community College, Northwest Missouri State University and Washburn University;
+of Kansas City Kansas Community College, Northwest Missouri State University and Washburn

-and as a graduate teaching assistant at the University of Kansas and Western Carolina
+University; and as a graduate teaching assistant at the University of Kansas and Western

 Dr. Miller has been the featured soloist with the St. Matthias Chamber Orchestra (NC), the Oak Ridge Civic Music Association Guild (TN), and with Midland Adventist Academy (KS).
 As a recitalist, Dr. Miller performed regularly in the Kansas City area.
 She continues to perform with the We Three Trio (flute, oboe, bassoon) in North Carolina.
 In addition, she has performed with the St. Joseph Symphony, Overland Park Orchestra, St. Joseph Symphony Municipal Band, Kansas City Puccini Arts Festival, Kansas City Civic Orchestra, Ottawa Symphony Orchestra, Psalmfest for the Historic Northeast Cultural Arts Commission, and the Asheville (NC) Choral Society.